minuk-dev/minuk-dev.github.io/_wiki/lectures/database_system.md

 ### Summary
  * Magnetic disk
-   * Disk access time : seek time + rotational latency + data transfer time
+   * Disk access time : seek time + rotational latency + data transfer time (탐색시간 + 회전 시간 + 전송 시간)
-   * major portion : seek tiem + rotation latency
+   * major portion : seek time + rotation latency (대부분 탐색과 회전 시간이다)
  * Disk block : Unit of I/O between memory (DBMS buffer) and disk (database)
  * Disk : sete of disk blocks, entire database is persistently stored in blocks
  * DBMS buffer
    * set of buffer pages
    * limited space
-   * frequently and/or recetly accessed disk blocks are [[cached]]
+   * frequently and/or recently accessed disk blocks are cached.

 ## Chapter 13.
 Data Storage Structures
 ### File Organization
- * The database is stored as a coolection of files.
+ * The database is stored as a collection of files.
 Each file is a sequence of records.
 A record is a sequence of fields.
  * One approach
    * Assume record size if fixed
    * Each file has records of one particular type only
    * Different files are used for different relations
    * This case is easiest to implement.

-### Fixed-Length Records
+### Fixed-Length Records (고정 길이 레코드)
  * Simple approach
    * Store record i starting from byte n * (i - 1), where n is the size of each record.
    * Record access is simple but records may cross blocks